FragozoLeonardo/FragozoLeonardo/readme.md

 ## 🎩 Focused Ruby on Rails Developer (MBA)｜Professional with Strong Logical Thinking

 I am passionate about developing **high-quality, scalable Rails applications**.
 Currently pursuing a specialized MBA in Ruby on Rails at [MBA on Rails](https://mbaonrails.com.br/).
-I am rigorously focused on **RSpec Testing** and robust system architecture to become an **immediate asset in a professional environment**.
+I am rigorously focused on **RSpec Testing** and robust system architecture, while actively seeking challenging developer roles (remote or on-site) that prioritize quality and architecture.

 ---